strlns/strlns/README.md

-Hi, I'm Moritz from Cologne, Germany.
+I'm Moritz from Cologne, Germany.
-{INSERT OBLIGATORY EMOJIS HERE}

-I love
-* music (especially Bach and techno)
-* running
-* (some) people
-* what you can do with computers, but not necessarily computers themselves...

-In my day job, I mostly code PHP, JS, HTML, CSS stuff.

 Here are my toy and learning projects.